dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 Similar to creating an Activity, you create a subclass of Fragment

-Its call back methods mirror Activity but you should implement the following methods
+<mark style="background: #AD21D9;">Its call back methods mirror Activity but you should implement the following methods:</mark>
 - ``onCreate()``: Initialise the components of the fragment page
 - ``onCreateView()``: This is where you create the UI and return it as a view object
 - ``onPause()``: Commit any changes.
 Pause/ release any resources that you are using